SheilaGrace/ProjectUndertaker/Migrations/2026-09_KnowledgeCorpus/TherianthropyTerminologyAudit_v0.1.md

 ### Current Canonical Candidate

-A Therian is a person who experiences a persistent and personally significant identification as, or as partly, a non-human animal.
+A Therian is a person who experiences a persistent and personally significant identification as, or partly as, a non-human animal.

 This identity is generally described within Therian communities as non-voluntary and distinct from role-play, performance,